-Uematsu has shown widely including his solo exhibition, Shape of Soil, on view at The Museum of Arts & Crafts Itami, Hyogo in 2007.
-In 2009, the Horiuchi Foundation sponsored a solo exhibition of Uematsu's work called Soil / Fire to the Root at the Koumi-Machi Kougen Museum of Art in Nagano.
-Kyoto City University of Arts Art Gallery presented Eiji Uematsu: The Sky that the Rabbits Saw in 2016.
+Uematsu has shown widely in museums across Japan including his solo exhibition, Shape of Soil, on view at The Museum of Arts & Crafts Itami, Hyogo in 2007 and Soil / Fire to the Root at the Koumi-Machi Kougen Museum of Art in Nagano in 2009.
+Kyoto City University of Arts Art Gallery @KCUA presented Eiji Uematsu: The Sky that the Rabbits Saw in 2016.
 In 2020, a solo exhibition titled Soil and Fire was on view at The Museum of Ceramic Art, Hyogo.
-In 2024 he was the subject of a major solo exhibition at the Mie Prefectural Art Museum.
+In 2024, he was the subject of a major solo exhibition at the Mie Prefectural Art Museum.
 His works are included in the collection of the Minneapolis Institute of Art.